Author – Arnika Karthikeyan

 Aisle of Organic Personal Care Products

-Organic personal care products can be procured from various eco-friendly green companies or made at home.
+This Guide to Organic Cosmetics advises you about the wide range of personal care products that can be procured from various eco-friendly green companies or made at home.
 Kajal can be prepared by collection of soot from almond/steel plates and lip balms from cream and honey.
 Check out our guide on making eco-friendly alternatives.
-If you’re looking to buy organic products, check out the following companies: OmVed, Forest Essentials, FabIndia, Nyassa, Himalaya Herbals, Khadi, Rustic Art and Just Herbs.
+If you’re looking to buy organic products, check out the following companies in our Green Directory: OmVed, Forest Essentials, FabIndia, Nyassa, Himalaya Herbals, Khadi, Rustic Art and Just Herbs.

 Certification of Organic Cosmetics

-- Use of renewable resources in ingredients and during process of production (inclusive of biodegradable packaging);
+- Use of renewable resources in ingredients and during the production process (inclusive of biodegradable packaging)

-- Depending on amount of organic content, Ecocert attributes two labels:
+- Depending on the amount of organic content, Ecocert attributes two labels:

-Organic cosmetics: A minimum of 95% of plant-based ingredients in formula and minimum of 10% of all ingredients (by weight) derived from organic farming.
+- Organic cosmetics: A minimum of 95% of plant-based ingredients in the formula and a minimum of 10% of all ingredients (by weight) derived from organic farming.

-Natural cosmetics: Minimum level of 50% of all plant-based ingredients in formula with minimum of 5% of all ingredients (by weight) derived from organic farming
+- Natural cosmetics: Minimum level of 50% of all plant-based ingredients in formula with a minimum of 5% of all ingredients (by weight) derived from organic farming

 Image source –